 Treatment for Recent Traumatic Events

-I am trained to help adults who have experienced a recent traumatic event with the use of EMDR therapy.
+We are trained to help adults who have experienced a recent traumatic event with the use of EMDR therapy.
 Recent event traumas are generally characterized by a traumatic event that has happened within the last 2-3 months.
 Examples of recent event traumas include: being a victim of a crime, experiencing a natural disaster, automobile accident or any other life threatening situation.
 Because it is a recent event it has not had enough time to fully consolidate in the clients mind.
-Therefore, I use special EMDR protocols for processing these memories compared to older memories that have had time to consolidate.
+Therefore, we use special EMDR protocols for processing these memories compared to older memories that have had time to consolidate.
 In addition, if a client has not returned to a post trauma, safety period then I am trained to address that as well.

 Clients can benefit by receiving EMDR therapy for recent traumatic events as early as possible, often within the first few days following the event.
 Early intervention with EMDR helps the client to process the event during the “Acute Stress” response phase before the memory has fully consolidated.
 Early intervention helps to preventing symptoms of PTSD.